Xarelto, 15 mg 98 pcs

 31 months

-To prevent stroke, myocardial infarction, and death due to cardiovascular causes, as well as to prevent acute limb ischemia and overall mortality in patients with coronary heart disease (CHD) or AFS/p>
+Prevention of stroke, myocardial infarction and death due to cardiovascular causes, as well as for the prevention of acute limb ischemia and all-cause mortality in patients with coronary heart disease (CHD) or PAD

 18244